-Dr. Emilio T. Gonzalez is the Director of the Miami-Dade Aviation Department.
-He directs the operations at Miami International Airport (MIA) and four general aviation airports in the Miami area.
-MIA handles more than 40 million passengers and 2 million tons of cargo annually, and is among the nation’s busiest international passenger and cargo airports.
+Lester Sola is the Director and Chief Executive Officer of the Miami-Dade Aviation Department.
+He oversees operations at Miami International Airport (MIA) and four general aviation (GA) airports in the Miami area, which together generate $33.7 billion in business revenue and support more than 280,000 direct and indirect jobs.

 As Director of PortMiami, Mr. Kuryla oversees operations and capital development for the largest cruise port in the world.
 In 2013, 4.13 million passengers passed through Port Miami’s terminals and berthed 2,500 cargo and cruise vessels.
 Port Miami generates more than 207,000 jobs and has an economic impact of $27 billion.